Giacomo Faticanti: Club career

+Roma

-Born and raised in Sora, Faticanti started playing football at the local grassroots club, before joining Frosinone in 2010, and then moving to AS Roma's youth sector in 2018.
+Born and raised in Sora, Faticanti started playing football at local club Atletico Sora, before joining the academy of Frosinone, and then moving to AS Roma's youth sector in 2018.

 Here, he won both the under-15 and under-17 national titles, respectively, in 2019 and 2021.
-Having already started playing with the under-19 team in 2021, the midfielder became a regular starter of the squad throughout the 2021-22 season.
+Having already started featuring for the under-19 team in 2021, the midfielder became a regular starter of the squad throughout the 2021-22 season.

-In the summer of 2022, Faticanti began training with the first team, led by José Mourinho, during their pre-season, as he featured in friendlies against Portimonense and Sunderland.
-In August of the same year, he signed a contract extension with the club until 2026, and then made his first bench appearances for Roma's first team.
+In the summer of 2022, Faticanti began training with the first team, under manager José Mourinho, during their pre-season.
+In August of the same year, he signed a contract extension with the club until 2026, before making his first bench appearances for Roma's senior team.

-On 27 October 2022, Faticanti made his professional debut, coming in as a substitute for Cristian Volpato at the 78th minute of the UEFA Europa League match against HJK, which ended in a 2-1 win for his side.
+On 27 October 2022, Faticanti made his professional debut, coming on as a substitute for Cristian Volpato in the 78th minute of the UEFA Europa League match against HJK, which ended in a 2–1 win for his side.
+In April 2023, he was part of Roma's under-19 squad that won the Coppa Italia Primavera.

+Lecce

+On 25 August 2023, Faticanti joined Serie A side Lecce on a permanent deal, signing a five-year contract with the club.
+The transfer reportedly commanded a €1 million fee, plus add-ons, and a 35% sell-on clause in favor of Roma.

+Loan to Ternana

+On 8 January 2024, Faticanti joined Serie B side Ternana on loan until the end of the season.
+On 20 January, he made his first professional start in a 3–1 league win over Cittadella.
+He played 11 games for the club, with Ternana eventually facing relegation to Serie C after losing to Bari in the play-out.

+Loan to Juventus Next Gen

+On 30 August 2024, Faticanti joined Serie C side Juventus Next Gen, the reserve team of Juventus, on a season-long loan with an option to buy.
+On 31 July 2025, his loan-spell was extended for another year, with Juventus retaining the option to make the move permanent at the end of the 2025–26 season.